San7o/valFuzz/README.md

  - Max threads: 4
  - Verbose: true

+Seed: 1726579491
 Running 1337 tests...
 ```

 valFuzz (or val-di-Fuzz) is a modern cross-platform testing and fuzzing library for C++23.
-Check out [tests](./tests) for some examples on how to use this library.
+Check out [tests](./tests) for some examples on how to use this library, or read the online documentation [here](https://san7o.github.io/brenta-engine-documentation/valfuzz/v1.0/).

 ## Features

 - [x] assert macros

-- [x] automatic test registrazion
+- [x] automatic test registration

 - [x] parallel execution